 Set up Multi-factor authentication in Smartly.io

-- In Smartly.io, go to My Profile after clicking on your user name on the top navigation bar.
+- In Smartly.io, click your user name on the top navigation bar and click My Profile.

 - If you are not solely using SSO as the login method, you will see the Reset Multi-Factor Authentication button.